 Outwith Normal Working Area

-Occasionally we may agree to travel outside of our normal working areas, however we have to add travelling charges to cover our time and fuel etc.
+Occasionally we may agree to travel outside of our normal working areas, mainly for Power Flushing, however we may have to add travelling charges to cover our time and fuel etc.